itzrizvi/itzrizvi/README.md

 ![itzrizvi](https://user-images.githubusercontent.com/86625882/153834114-95218881-8dbb-4222-9a6f-da15b0365580.gif)

 ### Hi there 👋
-This is Shahriar Rizvi, a professional MERN Stack Developer from Bangladesh.
-Writing code is the most precious thing I do in my daily doings and It helps to think in different ways and logics.
-Mostly generating different ways of a problem or a solution of any errors is quite fun.
+This is Shahriar Rizvi (MERN Stack Developer) from Bangladesh.
+Passionate about software based technologies.
+Mostly I have worked on JavaScript based frameworks and raw JavaScript as this is my favourite language.
+Now I'm working on the MERN stack as it's the most trendy stack and has included a of lot different technologies in this stack.
+Well, this all about me and Welcome to my GitHub Profile!!!

 Connect with me!